40 Years on Foot

 40 Years on Foot--The first 40 years of the Tucson Trail Runs

 Key aspects of Ken’s original concept and format have carried forward.
-The Tucson Trail Runs don’t have entry fees.
+The Tucson Trail Runs don’t have entry fees, as of this writing [TTR will have a $5 annual entry fee beginning Fall 2022] .
 There were no aid stations except for water from springs, streams, and snow.
 Today, we do have aid on some of the longer, newer routes where there are accessible road crossings, typically only at one or two spots.
 Originally, you were very much on your own, although maps were provided at the start.
 I can’t remember any mention in the pre-race instructions of calling out Southern Arizona Search and Rescue if someone was lost.
 That did happen once when two runners doing Mt.
 Lemmon Ascent got to Romero Pass, decided to go down the other side, found a phone, called their wives for a ride home, then didn’t contact Jennifer Young to let her know where they were.
 That led to language in newsletter 6 that people needed to check in or they would no longer be welcome.
 No awards or glory, although that changed a bit when Ken devised a Grand Prix for the major runs with a set of patches.